 STAGE 2 – STUDENTS

-Students interested in working on a specific research project will contact faculty members directly to discuss possible involvement with the project.
+Students interested in working on a specific research project will contact faculty members directly.

 U of G Partnership with Western OR McMaster Projects

 Evaluating bone lead levels in Trumpeter Swans (Cygnus buccinator) in Ontario

 Thousands of free ranging wild birds ingest lead from the environment, and many are subsequently admitted to wildlife rehabilitation centres.
 Current methods to detect lead levels in live birds often require obtaining a blood sample to assess blood-lead levels.
 This method is somewhat invasive and does not truly reflect the levels of lead in the birds because the vast majority (up to 90%) of lead which is stored in bone.
 A newer technology called x-ray fluorescence (XRF) is a non-invasive, non-destructive analytical technique used to determine the elemental composition of various sources.
 It is essential because with the vast majority of lead stored in bone, we want to quantify the levels of lead in birds to have a better understanding of how long we must treat (e.g. via chelation therapy) birds in rehabilitation centres.
 We also have an opportunity to develop prognostic factors based on lead thresholds found in bone and whether or not these birds have a chance of rehabilitation and release.